Personal wins…and losses

-Take a moment to reflect on the most recent personal goal you've achieved.
-It doesn't have to be one of life's major battles.
-It might be as basic as completing your 'To Do' list for the day, sticking to your promise to take an hour to read a novel or spending an hour’s quality time with people you care about.
-It does feel good to achieve personal goals, doesn't it, even those which are quite modest?
+Organisational change can learn from personal change initiatives.
+Take a moment to reflect on the most recent personal goal you’ve achieved.
+It doesn’t have to be one of life’s major battles.
+It might be as basic as completing your ‘To Do’ list for the day, sticking to your promise to take an hour to read a novel or spending an hour’s quality time with people you care about.
+It does feel good to achieve personal goals, doesn’t it, even those which are quite modest?

-Now, comes the harder bit.
-What about the personal goals you haven't yet reached?
+But, what about the personal goals you haven’t yet reached?
 Sometimes, even small goals can prove quite elusive.
 Larger targets seemingly impossible to reach!
 Just what is it that leads you to succeed or fail?

-Motivational psychologist, Dr Heidi Grant Halvorson, points out that most people (even those who are very successful!) are not too good at understanding what causes success and failure.
+Motivational psychologist, Dr Heidi Grant Halvorson, points out that most people (even those who are very successful!) are not too good at understanding what contributes success and failure.
 She reminds us also of all the research showing that successful people reach their goals because of what they do.
-This seems much more important than who you are - which plays a smaller part.
+This seems much more important than who you are – which plays a smaller part.

 So what is it that successful people do differently?
 Firstly, they get specific.
 Secondly, they seize the moment to act on goals.
 They also know exactly how far they still have to go.
 Successful people are realistic optimists.
 They focus on getting better, rather than getting good.
-They have grit.
-They build their 'willpower' muscle.
-Successful people also don't tempt fate and they focus on what they will do, rather than on what they won't do.
+They have ‘grit’.
+They build their ‘willpower’ muscle.
+Successful people also don’t tempt fate and they focus on what they will do, rather than on what they won’t do.

 When we think about organisations, we often forget that they are made up of individual people!
 They are supposed to combine in a way that generates synergies – collaborative works should be greater than the sum of the individual parts.
 All too often, this is overlooked.
 Frequently we also forget about individuals.